The Life and Deaths of Christopher Lee

-The Life and Deaths of Christopher Lee is a 2024 British documentary film about the actor Christopher Lee.
+The Life and Deaths of Christopher Lee is a 2024 British documentary film about the English actor and singer Sir Christopher Lee.
 It is written and directed by Jon Spira.
 Lee is portrayed by a string puppet who tells the viewer about his life.
 The puppet is voiced by Peter Serafinowicz.
 The film premiered at FrightFest in August 2024.

+Production

+In 2024, a Kickstarter campaign was launched to help fund the film with a goal of £40,000.
+It was successful.

 Reception

 Anton Bitel of SciFiNow gave the film four out of five stars and wrote, "While Spira deploys an abundance of archival footage – interviews with the actual Lee and clips from his many, varied films – he also fleshes out his otherworldly narrator with marionettes and beautifully abstract animated inserts."
 Joel Harley of GamesRadar+ also gave the film four out of five stars, writing that "Christopher Lee is lovingly profiled in this biographical doc."
 Spencer Perry of ComicBook.com wrote, "Even viewers that enter The Life and Deaths of Christopher Lee knowing him from only a handful of roles will come away from this with a complete picture of who Christopher Lee was and how he continues to define elements of entertainment after his death."